More Cardio in Your Workout

 Try Low-Weight/High-Rep Workouts

-If you are not concerned with building tons of muscle but still enjoy lifting weights, switching up some of your workouts to be low-weight/high-rep can help you improve your endurance in a more interesting way that walking in place on the treadmill.
+If you are not concerned with building tons of muscle but still enjoy lifting weights, switching up some of your workouts to be low-weight/high-rep can help you improve your endurance in a more interesting way than walking in place on the treadmill.

-In addition to using lighter weights and higher reps for the same exercises you normally do, you can also get rid of the weight altogether and try bodyweight exercises for a set amount of time instead.
+In addition to using lighter weights and higher reps for the same exercises you usually do, you can also get rid of the weight altogether and try bodyweight exercises for a set amount of time instead.
 For example, instead of doing three sets of 10 dumbbell squats, set a timer for one minute and do as many bodyweight squats as possible before time runs out.

 Incorporate More Compound Movements